Last updated: February 27, 2017

 When you schedule ranger program, please give an accurate time for your request.
 Schools who do not show for their ranger program will not be allowed to request an on-sight ranger program for one year.
 This will apply to the offending teacher(s) and not the entire school.
 There is a 15-minute window if you are running late.
 If your group is more than 15-minutes late, we will not be able to provide the scheduled program.
 Please call in advance if you are running late.
 If you need to cancel a program, we ask that you do so as soon as possible so that the time slot can be used by another group.

-For more information or to schedule a program or workshop, please contact the Education Specialist at email@example.com.
+For more information, please contact the Education Specialist at email@example.com.

 Educational Fee Waivers

+Fee waiver must be requested at least two (2) weeks in advance.
 All students 15 and under are admitted free.
-Students 16 years and older, as well as teachers and other adult supervisors, pay a $3 per person entrance fee.
+Students 16 years and older, as well as teachers and other adult supervisors, pay a $5 per person entrance fee.
 Classes coming to the park for a curriculum-based activity (i.e., must enter the park to complete a course requirement) are eligible for an Educational Fee Waiver.
 Please remember to check the visiting schools calendar when choosing a date to visit the monument.

-Download the Fee Waiver application form.
+Download the Education Fee Waiver.
 Once you've downloaded and filled it out completely, submit it via one of the following ways:

 1) Fax it to (575) 479-1116 to the attention of the Education Specialist